Jewish insurgency in Mandatory Palestine: The Jewish Resistance Movement

 In an operation known as the "Night of the Airfields", the Irgun and Lehi simultaneously attacked three Royal Air Force airfields at Lydda, Qastina, and Kfar Sirkin on February 25, destroying fifteen aircraft and damaging eight.
 One Irgun fighter was killed during the retreat from Qastina.
 This was followed up with an Irgun arms raid on the Sarafand army camp on March 7.
 Although the Irgun force succeeded in making off with stolen arms, four Irgun fighters were captured, two of them wounded.
 On March 22, a British soldier was killed in Tel Aviv by a mine.
 The Irgun then carried out a major operation against the railway network on April 2, destroying five railway bridges, destroying a railway station, and cutting the Acre-Haifa line.
 One Irgun fighter was killed during the operation.
 However, during the retreat, a large part of the Irgun force was spotted from a British reconnaissance plane as it fled toward Bat Yam and was surrounded by British soldiers.
 Another Irgun fighter was killed and 31 were captured, including Eitan Livni, the Irgun Chief of Operations.
 Livni's place was subsequently taken by Amichai Paglin.
 Paglin then began planning an arms raid to make good the losses and planned an attack on a Ramat Gan police station, which occurred on April 23.
 Although the Irgun managed to make off with looted arms, the raid developed into a firefight in which two Irgun fighters and an Arab constable were killed, and one Irgun fighter, Dov Gruner, was wounded and captured.
 Two days later, Lehi followed up with an attack on a car park in Tel Aviv occupied by the British 6th Airborne Division.
 Lehi fighters burst into tents, shooting soldiers in their beds and looting arms, firing at soldiers responding, and then retreating, laying mines to cover their retreat, one of which was detonated by a soldier.
 Seven paratroopers were killed in the attack.
 The British were outraged by the attack.
 Major General James Cassels, told the acting mayor of Tel Aviv that he held the Jewish community responsible.
 The British imposed a collective punishment on the population of Tel Aviv, imposing a dawn to dusk curfew on the city roads and closing all cafes, bars, cinemas, and other places of entertainment and socialisation until May 12.
 The authorities had seriously considered more severe penalties such as demolishing all houses around the car park including those that had played no role in the assault and imposing a collective fine on the entire city but had decided against all other options due to them being politically undesirable or impractical.
+In the aftermath of the attack, soldiers of the 6th Airborne Division rampaged in Netanya, Be'er Tuvia, and Givat Haim, attacking residents and vandalizing property.